MerginMaps/docs/src/manage/project-advanced.md

-# How to Share, Transfer or Delete a Project
+# How to Share, Transfer or Delete Project
 [[toc]]

 ## Share a project